Can't find the answer to your question? Contact us!

 Please note: Tours are conducted weather permitting: If it looks like it will get too hot or it will be raining, we may need to reschedule your tour appointment.
 Our staff monitor the weather forecast and will contact you if necessary.
 You are still welcome to visit, of course.
 Just be aware that it is often over 100°F here in the summer.

-No. We parterned with the Petco Foundation to build the Fresno adoption center.
-Grants from the Petco Foundation paid for the majority of the cost of construction and we lease the center back for $1.00 per year.
+No. We parterned with Petco Love (formerly Petco Foundation) to build the Fresno adoption center.
+Grants from Petco Love paid for the majority of the cost of construction and we lease the center back for $1.00 per year.
 We staff the center with one full time Cat House employee and several volunteers 7 days a week 8-10 hours a day.
 We do about 500 adoptions a year at our Fresno Petco adoption center.

 Payroll for 45 employees.
 It takes many hours of labor to take proper care of the animals and to enrich the areas they live in, which enriches their lives.
 We are always working on ways to improve the property for the animals, building a larger play yard for the seniors, larger areas with trees and climbing post for the FIV ward, improving the ways we keep the areas sanatized and clean.
 Adding trees for shade, exercise and protection.